Innovation you can own.

 Endowments allocate 14–24% of their portfolios to venture capital.

 Yale holds 22.6% in venture capital.
 Harvard holds 24% in combined venture.
 MIT sits at approximately 14%.
-These are not aggressive bets — they are the result of decades of institutional practice.
+These are not aggressive bets — they are the result of decades of deliberate practice.

 Yale Investments Office; Harvard Management Company FY2025 Letter; NACUBO 2024.